 There are various signs to look for that may indicate a faulty capacitor.
 These signs include noise indications, visual indications, and sensory indications.

 The first is a sensory indication.
-If when turning on the AC, it blows warm ambient air.
+If when turning on the air conditioner, it blows warm ambient air.
 It can indicate that the compressor's AC capacitor is not working.
 The compressor is a critical component of the refrigeration cycle.
-If the compressor isn’t working because the AC capacitor is defective, the HVAC system will not be able to cool the air.
+If the compressor isn’t working because the air conditioner's capacitor is defective, the air conditioning system will not be able to cool the air.

 Another sensory indication to look out for is when the HVAC system is turned on, and no air is flowing through the registers (vents), indicating that the blower wheel capacitor is defective.
 When the blower wheel capacitor is defective, the blower motor will not be able to start correctly, preventing air from flowing through the system and into the home.